KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 **Avoid**

-* Avoid indexing in the shader if possible, such as dynamically indexing into `buffer` or `uniform` arrays.
+* Avoid indexing in the shader if possible, such as dynamically indexing into `buffer` or `uniform` arrays, as this can disable shader optimisations in some platforms.

 **Impact**